gecko-designs/gecko-grid-layout/readme.txt

 == Upgrade Notice ==
 = 1.0.4 =
 * Added filters for theme developers.
+* Only load script when block is on page.
+* Added custom styles to grid item block for developers.
 = 1.0.3 =
 * Added min-height for background image grid item, so it's not just a little skinny thing.
 = 1.0.2 =